rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Referring to the toolbar diagram, tool group 6,
 - Click ![Update](Resources/Synch_16.png) to populate the file list from the File Sources and Filters.
 If any Sources are added or removed, or a change is made to a Filter (see [<ins>**Filtering**</ins>](#filtering) below), an update is required.
 In those cases the button will turn orange to let you know.
+- To update the files' property display, but not the files themselves, hold the Shift key and press the update button.

 </details>